ndwarshuis/stratomod/README.md

 example) at what lengths of homopolymers the likelihood of incorrectly calling a variant drastically increases.
-This precision is an improvement over [existing methods](https://github.com/ndwarshuis/giab-strats-smk) we have developed for statifying the genome by difficulty into discrete bins.
-Furthermore, this modeling framework allows understanding of interactions between different genomic contexts, which is important as many repetative characterstics do not exist in isolation.
+This precision is an improvement over [existing methods](https://github.com/ndwarshuis/giab-strats-smk) we have developed for stratifying the genome by difficulty into discrete bins.
+Furthermore, this modeling framework allows understanding of interactions between different genomic contexts, which is important as many repetitive characteristics do not exist in isolation.

 We anticipate `StratoMod` would be useful for both method developers and